vercel/next.js/contributing/core/vscode-debugger.md

 2. Enter the app dirname, e.g. `examples/hello-world` or `test/e2e/app-dir/app`.
 3. Select the `next` command from the presented options (`dev`, `build`, or `start`).

-To see the changes you make to the Next.js codebase during development, you can run `NEXT_SERVER_EVAL_SOURCE_MAPS=1 pnpm dev` in the root directory, which will watch for file changes in `packages/next` and recompile the Next.js source code on any file saves.
+To see the changes you make to the Next.js codebase during development, you can run `pnpm dev` in the root directory, which will watch for file changes in `packages/next` and recompile the Next.js source code on any file saves.

 ## Breakpoints

 When developing/debugging Next.js, you can set breakpoints anywhere in the `packages/next` source code that will stop the debugger at certain locations so you can examine the behavior.
 Read more about [breakpoints in the VS Code documentation](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_breakpoints).

-To ensure that the original names are displayed in the "Variables" section, build the Next.js source code with `NEXT_SERVER_EVAL_SOURCE_MAPS=1` (see above).
+To ensure that the original names are displayed in the "Variables" section, build the Next.js source code with `NEXT_SERVER_EVAL_SOURCE_MAPS=1`.
+This is automatically applied when using `pnpm dev`.